xcomponent/xcomponent/Examples/xc.calculator/documentation/README.md

 ![open properties](images/open_properties.jpg)

-* Add rabbitmq settings:
+* Fill the RabbitMQ settings:

-In the *Communication* section choose a name for the rabbitmq bus and click on the *Add* button.
+In the *Communication* section choose a name for the RabbitMQ bus and click on the *Add* button.
 You should see your bus with a green indicator as in the following figure:

 ![rabbitmq config](images/rabbitmq_config.jpg)

-* Set the deployment target to *server*
-* Set Function Manager Service URL to *http://127.0.0.1:9676*

-In the *Components* section change the Deployment Target from *Stand Alone* to *Server*.
+In the *Components* section change the deployment target from *Stand Alone* to *Server*.
-In the drop down you should see the previously configured rabbitmq bus.
+In the drop down you should see the previously configured RabbitMQ bus.

 ![server mode](images/server_mode.png)

 ## Test your microservice

-* Build your project (see following figure)
+* Build your solution (see following figure)

 ![microservices](images/build.jpg)

 * Start your microservice (*Project* menu + *Run* sub menu + *Microservices* button and then the *Start* button)
-* Create a NodeJs application to implement your triggered methods
+* Create a NodeJS application to implement your triggered methods
 * Copy/Paste the following code in *calculator.js*

 ```js